Metoki, Athanasia (Nasia)

 I am originally from Plano, Texas and came to St. Louis to work as a research technician in the Dosenbach and Greene Labs.
-I design software and write code for a variety of ongoing projects in both labs using mainly MATLAB, Python, C++, and Shell Scripts.
 I graduated from Texas A&M University Magna Cum Laude with a B.S. in Biomedical Engineering specializing in bioinstrumentation and bioimaging.
-My main research interests are in Machine Learning, Neuroimaging, and Neuroengineering.
+Starting in 2018, I became a Biomedical Engineering Ph.D Student here at WashU.
+My current research interests are in applying deep learning and image science techniques to improve neuroimaging methodology.
 When I’m not working, I enjoy reading books, playing around with electronics, and playing Grand Strategy video games.